 Ask anyone and everyone for advice and tips for the road test and driving in general.
 Maybe you know someone who recently took the test.
 If so, pick his or her brain about what to expect and what to watch for, especially if that person can remember of any parts of the test that could be tricky or extra hard to do.
 See this article that looks into every single detail of the road test: ‘Road Test Tips: Your Ultimate Guide To Passing Your Driving Test’.

-In fact, if you know of a friend or family member who is taking the test before you are, make it a point to go with them.
+In fact, if you know of a friend or family member who is taking the test before you are, make it a point to go with them (maybe even ask for permission to actually sit in the vehicle, if allowed by your state’s DMV or testing center).
 You may be able to watch them take the test and hear a detailed account of what the driving part of the test involved.
 Besides, your friend could probably use your support just as you will his or hers the day of your test.

-If you have properly prepared to set yourself up for success, you are sure to achieve it and be able to pass that driving test the first time.
+If you have followed these driving test tips, you are sure to be able to pass that DMV exam the first time.